-With internationalisation revolutionising education globally, the ability to teach in culturally and linguistically diverse classrooms is no longer needed only by teachers of English as a Second Language.
-Being able to work with diverse student cohorts has become essential for all teachers, at all levels of education.
-The Master of Arts (TESOL) (Online) develops knowledge and skills necessary for teaching English as a Second or Additional Language and for working in diverse classrooms in varied educational contexts, in Australia and internationally.
-The Program equips prospective and experienced teachers with knowledge and skills necessary for working in an increasingly globalised world.
-Prospective teachers develop abilities for starting a new career.
-For the current teachers, the TESOL program provides an opportunity for professional development and for extending their specialised qualifications.
+With internationalisation revolutionising education globally, the ability to teach in culturally and linguistically diverse classrooms is no longer only needed by English as a Second Language teachers but is becoming essential for all teachers, at all levels of education in Australia and globally.
+The Master of Arts in TESOL (Online) develops knowledge and skills necessary for teaching English as a Second or Additional Language and for working in diverse classrooms in varied educational contexts, in Australia and internationally.
+The program is designed to provide prospective teachers with expert knowledge and skills for the initial experience of language teaching.
+The program also can provide experienced educators with an opportunity to extend their qualifications and gain advanced professional development.

 |Duration||3 semesters (1 year)|

 |CRICOS code||This program is not available to international students who intend to apply for a student visa.|

 |Credit for prior study||For more details on applying for credit, please contact the Student Business Centre: [email protected]|